tpturjo/Stock-Trading-Game/README.md

 - Handles ending a non-existent or already ended game: Checks the response to attempts at ending games that cannot be found or have already concluded.
 ### 9. Change Password
 - Endpoint:POST /users/change-password
-- Request syntax:{ username: 'turjo', oldPassword: 'pass', newPassword: 'newpass' }
+- Data: { username: 'turjo', oldPassword: 'pass', newPassword: 'newpass' }
 - Description: Allows users to update their password, given they provide the correct current password for security purposes.
 - Feature Supported: Account Security
 #### Unit Tests: